Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   data if the source is not page boundary byte-aligned.
 This enables these page blobs or files to be skipped during subsequent download or upload, if the skiponmatch parameter is enabled.
+- If ``--delete`` is specified, any remote files found that have no corresponding local file in directory upload mode will be deleted.
+Deletion occurs prior to any transfers, analogous to the delete-before rsync option.

 Performance Notes
 -----------------